NMFS-RADFish/radfish/docs/developer-documentation/technical-decision-log/purpose.md

 ---
 sidebar_position: 1
+description: Provides clarity around technical decisions
 ---

 # Purpose

-Provides clarity around technical decisions.

 In order to provide transparency and clarity around the technical decisions we have made, we wanted to provide a technical decision justification for the chosen technologies and frameworks of RADFish.